Intevation/intelmq-webinput-csv/docs/user-guide.rst

            "extra.template_prefix": ""
        }

-A rule of the CERTBund Contact rules expert may look like this:
+A rule of the CERT-Bund Contact rules expert may look like this:

 .. code:: python